FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 Replace `<YOUR_CLIENT_ID>` with the Id of your FusionAuth application and `<YOUR_FUSIONAUTH_URL>` with the fully-qualified URL of your FusionAuth instance, including the protocol.
 For example, `<YOUR_CLIENT_ID>` might look like `7d31ada6-27b4-461e-bf8a-f642aacf5775` and `<YOUR_FUSIONAUTH_URL>` might look like `https://local.fusionauth.io`.

-Also, create a new file in the `views` folder called `confirmchildren.pug` and add the following to it.
+For the home page, create a new file in the `views` folder called `confirmchildren.pug` and add the following to it.

 ```js
 extends layout